ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The state rights democrat._](https://chroniclingamerica.loc.gov/lccn/sn84022644/1893-02-17/ed-1/seq-4)

 #### 1893-02-17 &middot; Albany, Linn County, Oregon

 <table style="width: 100%;"><tr><td style="width: 50%">

+Tiof Wildr of Cornell Universit gives
+thi followine short rules for action In case

+of accident, whUh it will be found useful to
 preserve or remember:
 For dnst in the eyes, avoid rubbing; dash
 water In them: remove cinders, etc, with the